Authentic Lessons for 21st Century Learning

 Engage

-Display slide 3.
-Inform participants that several new instructional strategies will be introduced to them throughout the session.
-These strategies are tools meant to support literacy and Bell Ringers in an authentic way.
-Pass out the attached Instructional Strategy Note Sheet, and encourage participants to use it to jot down their ideas for personalizing a strategy to be used as an instructional tool in their classrooms.
-Before breaks and after the strategies have been modeled, the presentation will allow time for participants to reflect on how to use these strategies.
+Display slide 2 to introduce the session.
+Inform participants that several instructional strategies will be introduced to them throughout the session.
+Pass out the attached Instructional Strategy Note Catcher and encourage participants to use it to jot down ideas for personalizing a strategy to be used as an instructional tool in their classrooms.
+Give participants time to reflect on the Note Catcher after modeling each instructional strategy.

 Once participants have written a new statement about Bell Ringers on the paper, they will again pass it to the right.
 At this point, the paper in front of them should have two statements about Bell Ringers written by their peers.
 Once again, they should add a new statement, but it cannot be one they have previously written.
 It can be completely unique or add to the conversation already on paper.
 Give them 1–2 minutes to complete the statement.